duox/uidgen/README.md

 - both GUI and console versions selected automatically or manualy on startup;
 - extended number of UUID formatters;
 - user-supplied format string that allows any kind of UUID formats;
+- support for generator and formatter plugins (./sdk/ folder);
 - allows re-formatting of user supplied UUID (manual generator);
 - multiple UUIDs can be generated and copied to clipboard or saved to a file;
 - configurable behaviour (related to the UUID generation and main window behaviour);